 Why did we choose to stay at Marina Bay Sands?

 I had been to Singapore a handful of times and always admired Marina Bay Sands from a distance.
-I thought it would be cool to stay there at some point to swim in that Marina Bay Sands pool, but I just couldn’t see how to stretch the budget.
+I thought it would be cool to stay there at some point to swim in that Marina Bay Sands infinity pool, but I just couldn’t see how to stretch the budget.
 Right before our gap year I was lucky enough to win a $1000AUD travel voucher from one of those travel expo’s they have occasionally.
 Yes, apparently someone does win those prizes!

 I could have been sensible and used this to pay for something essential, but instead I decided to splash out and spend two nights at Marina Bay Sands on our first stop outside of Australia.

 As you can imagine, I was excited.
 The anticipation had grown over the months since I had decided to splurge and tick the Marina Bay Sands off my bucket list.
 I had read the hotel reviews and knew what others thought of their stays, but this was not my first stay at a five star hotel so I did have some expectations.
-While I am mostly a budget traveller, hubby and I do like to splurge once in a while and stay somewhere really nice.
-We were expecting something really special though while we were staying Marina Bay Sands.
+While I am mostly a budget traveller, hubby and I do like to indulge once in a while and stay somewhere really nice.
+We were expecting something really special here though while we were staying at this acclaimed MBS hotel.

 Our Arrival and First Impressions